armanbarghi/Hand-Hygiene-Tracking-System/README.md

 About
 -----

-In this project, we are going to use ESP as a BLE beacon and BLE scanner, which beacons are monitored by scanners through Bluetooth Low Energy.
+In this project, we are going to use ESP as a BLE beacon and BLE stations, which beacons are monitored by stations through Bluetooth Low Energy.
-The scanners send the data to the Raspberry Pi through the MQTT protocol, so that the Raspberry Pi collects the information as a database and sends the necessary commands through this protocol.
+The stations send the data to the server through the MQTT protocol, so that the server collects the information as a database and sends the necessary commands through this protocol.
 We use Mosquitto as the broker of MQTT.

 Libraries for esp32